thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciate during this review process.

 # License and Project Status
 Jovian Bot and all of its resources are distributed under [Eclipse Public License 2.0]().
 The bot is integrated over Telegram and Messenger.
 The latest released stable version of Jovian Bot is v1.0.0, and is available in English Language.
 All new releases are logged in the [~/Stable Versions]().
-The bot is currently in production for general public use.
+The bot is currently in production and more updates will be released in the future.

 Upcoming versions will include support for more policies, new platform integrations & better user-intent matchings